 There are two choices here for women.
 Where men must wear a collared shirt, women have the option to wear no color as long as the shirt has sleeves.
 The most important takeaway here is not to go with a sleeveless shirt with no collar, that will not be allowed at almost any golf course.

 Most women golfers do wear a collared shirt.
-It is the more traditional choice and keeps with the classic and professional look that golf is so accustomed too.
+It is the more traditional choice and keeps with the classic and professional look that golf is so accustomed to.

 If you choose to go with a non-collared shirt, make sure it is not just a t-shirt or tank top.
 Choose something made by a company that produces golf clothing.

-If you are playing in the colder months, consider yourself lucky.
-The decision as to what to wear for bottoms is going to be considerably more manageable.
+The decision as to what to wear for bottoms is going to be considerably more manageable in the winter months.
 Full or ankle-length slacks are perfect for golf.
 Do not wear leggings or any athletic type workout pants when going out to play.

 Where things get a bit less clear is the summertime.
 Different clubs have varying rules on short lengths, and it can get confusing.
 Some clubs want the shorts to go all the way to a woman’s knee.